Results

 A crucial element of a restoration project, especially in cases where habitat types and areas of the Network NATURA 2000 are involved, is the installation of a monitoring system for the evaluation of the restoration effectiveness.
 In Parnonas, 13 permanent plots for the monitoring of natural regeneration and 20 permanent plots for the monitoring of artificial restoration have been established (see the map of monitoring plots) and data are collected regularly.
 All monitoring plots have been permanently marked.
 See the establishment report (in Greek with English summary)

-Collection for natural regeneration continued in 2011 and it seems that within a distance of 50 m from the edge of unburnt forest there was a decline from of 1.1 seedling/m2 to 0.9 seedling/m2.
-The age of parent trees seem to affect the density as long as in plots adjacent to aged trees densities of 12 seedlings/m2 have been recorded.
-Seedlings have been recorded up to 86 m from the unburnt trees.See the reports for 2010 and 2011 (in Greek with English summary).
+Collection for natural regeneration continued in 2012.
+Within the distance of 50 m from the edge of unburnt forest there was a further decline to΅0.5 plants/m2 from of 1.1 seedling/m2 in 2010 and 0.9 seedling/m2 in 2011.
+This decline was to be expected as long as understorey vegetation is becoming more competitive to the seedlings of Black pine.The age of parent trees seem to affect the density as long as in plots adjacent to aged trees densities of 12 seedlings/m2 have been recorded.
+Seedlings have been recorded up to 86 m from the unburnt trees.
+See the reports for 2010, 2011 and 2012 (in Greek with English summary).

 From the vegetation data that were collected during June 2010 seems that the post-fire environment favour plant diversity as long as recorded plant species were twice those reported in various publications for unburnt areas.
 See the report (in Greek with English summary).